 Training and Workforce Development Center – A place to learn and discover

 MASPark serves employers who offer ongoing training and certification opportunities to employees, and professionals and students seeking to advance their skills.
-Served by approximately 3,500 square feet of training space, the Training and Workforce Development Center includes a welding lab, an Amatrol equipment lab for advanced manufacturing technology and green energy training, a 25-seat computer classroom, and a wide range of equipment to facilitate hands-on learning.
+Served by approximately 3,500 square feet of training space, the Training and Workforce Development Center includes a welding lab, equipment labs for advanced manufacturing technology and green energy training, a 25-seat computer classroom, and a wide range of equipment to facilitate hands-on learning.

 MASPark’s Training and Workforce Development Center offers students of all ages ample opportunity to study and earn sought-after certifications in progressive fields.
 The state-of-the-art communication center complements onsite instruction through virtual audiovisual training with remote colleges and universities.